orfeotoolbox/OTB/CONTRIBUTING.md

 commit message so that GitLab can [crosslink it](https://docs.gitlab.com/ce/user/project/issues/crosslinking_issues.html).
 You can prefix your commit message with an indicating flag (DOC, BUG, PKG, TEST, SuperBuild, etc.) or the name of the module you are changing.

+Standard prefixes for OTB commit messages:

+    BUG: Fix for runtime crash or incorrect result
+    COMP: Compiler error or warning fix
+    DOC: Documentation change
+    ENH: New functionality
+    PERF: Performance improvement
+    STYLE: No logic impact (indentation, comments)
+    WIP: Work In Progress not ready for merge

 For example, here are some good commit messages: